aspuru-guzik-group/funsies/paper/paper.md

 outputs.
 It then enqueues any dependents for execution, by itself or by other workers.
 In this way, the entire computational graph is evaluated in a distributed, decentralized fashion without any scheduler or manager program.
-Errors in workflows are handled using a functional approach inspired by Rust.15 Specifically, exceptions are propagated through workflow steps, canceling dependent tasks, without interrupting valid workflow branches.
+Errors in workflows are handled using a functional approach inspired by Rust [@klabnik_rust_2019].
+Specifically, exceptions are propagated through workflow steps, canceling dependent tasks, without interrupting valid workflow branches.
 This provides both easy error tracing and a high degree of fault tolerance.

 The main distinguishing feature of `funsies` is the hash tree structure that is used to encode all operations and their inputs.
-The causal hashing approach used in `funsies` can also be found in Snakemake13 as an optional component and the (now defunct) Koji workflow system,16 as part of the Nix package manager17 and in the Git version control system18.
+The causal hashing approach used in `funsies` can also be found in Snakemake [@molder_sustainable_2021] as an optional component and the (now defunct) Koji workflow system [@maymounkov_koji_2018], as part of the Nix package manager [@dolstra_nix_2004] and in the Git version control system [@chacon_pro_2014].
 In `funsies`, we replace all filesystem operations with hash addressed operations; that is all I/O operations and dependencies are tracked.

 Every operation has a hash address that is computed from the hash values of its dependencies and a hashed identifier for the associated operation on data.